fx-world/GenerationGap/README.md

 # GenerationGap
 GenerationGap is a Eclipse plugin that allows to add handwritten Java code to generated ecore models.
-It uses the [Generation gap pattern](https://en.wikipedia.org/wiki/Generation_gap_%28pattern%29) from  John Vlissides
+It uses the [Generation gap pattern](https://en.wikipedia.org/wiki/Generation_gap_%28pattern%29) by John Vlissides.

 ## Download & Installation